-Here is video of Maui Mayoral candidate Beau Hawkes, a completely typical and average anti-GMO activist going about his daily routine.
-When Hawkes appears to outrun the officer, he doubles back and puts himself right in front of the videographer when he gets tased.
+Here is video of Maui Mayoral candidate Beau Hawkes, a completely typical and average anti-GMO activist, going about his daily routine.
+When Hawkes appears to outrun the officer, he doubles back and puts himself right in front of the videographer just as he gets tased.

 MauiWatch July 24, 2014 reports, "Witnesses say that the suspect ran from the police earlier that day, for allegedly not having license plates or a driver’s license.
 Beau was seen testifying in Council Chambers across the street, where public hearings on the GMO moratorium were conducted."
 The Maui News quotes Hawkes: "I'm actually a private individual, a sovereign independent person, and I don't need license plates.''
 Shockingly, Maui News reports "Hawkes is owner of Maui Wowie, a brand of bamboo bongs."

 After Hawkes and his comrades testified, the Maui Council give them exactly what they want, putting an anti-GMO referendum on the November 4 ballot.